eamena-project/eamenaR/README.md

 ### BU mapping

-Get a BU file (target file, see [what is a BU](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/data/bulk#bulk-upload-bu--)) from an already structured file (source file) with the `list_mapping_bu()` function.
+Get a BU file (target file, see ["what is a BU?"](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/data/bulk#bulk-upload-bu--)) from an already structured file (source file) with the `list_mapping_bu()` function.
 This function uses a mapping file to create the equivalences between the source file and the target file

 <center>